kasteway/NY-MTA-Turnstile-EDA/README.md

 ## Tools:

-  - SQLite3, DBbrowser and SQLAlchemy will be used to create a database..
+  - SQLite3, DBbrowser and SQLAlchemy will be used to create a database.

   - Python packages such as Numpy, Pandas and other packages for EDA.